vieiraae/hackbox/docs/cosmosdb-chatgpt.md

 8. After the deployment finishes (should take around 3 minutes) go to your teams resource group and open the "App Service" resource.
 9. Click on the "Default domain" property to open the app that was just deployed and start playing with it.

-## Instructions to customize and hack the accelerator with your own repo
+## Option 2: Instructions to customize and hack the sample with your own repo
 1. Open a windows or linux terminal and execute the commmand: `git clone https://github.com/<your account or org name>/cosmosdb-chatgpt`
 2. `cd cosmosdb-chatgpt`
 3. `dotnet restore`